oesteban/hcph-sops/docs/data-collection.md

     ```
 - [ ] On the *HOS68752* laptop, open a terminal and execute `conda deactivate`.
 - [ ] Open psychopy 3 by typing `psychopy`
-- [ ] Load in the different experiments and check for proper functioning if there were changes.
+- [ ] Load in the different experiments and check for proper functioning:
+    - [ ] Resting-state fMRI (RSfMRI): open the file `resting_state.psyexp` and check that the movie is played.
+    - [ ] Breath-holding task (BHT): open the file `breath_holding_task.psyexp` and check it properly runs, while timing it (total length should be 5 min 24 s).
+    - [ ] Positive-control task (PCT): open the file `control_task.psyexp` and check it properly runs, while timing it (total length should be 2 min XX s)

 #### DAY OF SCAN, prior to participant arrival
 - [ ] If the scanner is shut down, boot it up.